About The Policy Nexus

 Theory must always be informed by practice.
 My analysis is grounded in active leadership roles within the governance systems I study:

-Commissioner, Community Action Partnership (CAP): I represent the low-income sector, providing a direct voice for community needs in local governance.
+• Commissioner, Community Action Partnership (CAP): Representing the low-income sector and providing a direct voice for community needs in local governance.

 Community Service